p2docs/p2docs.github.io/page/indir.md

 hyperjump:
     -   type: Topic
         hidden: ALT
+    -   id: order-of-prefix-instructions
+        name: Order of Prefix Instructions
+        type: Topic
 ---

 # Register Indirection

 TODO: Explain pipeline quirks and general concept

+## Order of Prefix Instructions
+{:.anchor}

+When multiple prefix instructions (ALTx,[AUGS](misc.html#augs),[AUGD](misc.html#augd),[SETQ](misc.html#setq)) are used, the correct order is as follows:

+ - SETQ or SETQ2 first
+ - Then AUGS and/or AUGD
+ - Then any ALTx
+ - Finally, the main instruction

+**Caution: hardware bug!
+When ALTx is used with an immediate Source, a preceding AUGS will affect _both_ the ALTx _and_ the main instruction!**

 ## Simple Indirection